P7h/Learning-Guava/README.md

 ----------

 ## Introduction
 [Google Guava](https://code.google.com/p/guava-libraries/) is a project which contains several core libraries that Google relies on in their Java-based projects like collections, caching, primitives support, concurrency libraries, common annotations, string processing, I/O, etc. Guava is used by many applications / frameworks.
-Just to highlight Guava's usage, it is used extensively even in [Apache Hadoop](http://hadoop.apache.org).
+Just to highlight Guava's usage, it is used extensively even in [Apache Hadoop](http://hadoop.apache.org) and various Hadoop Ecosystem projects, [Apache Storm](http://storm.apache.org), [Apache Spark](http://spark.apache.org), etc to name a few.

 Guava follows almost all the excellent patterns and practices mentioned in [Effective Java](http://www.amazon.com/Effective-Java-Edition-Joshua-Bloch/dp/0321356683) written by [Joshua Bloch](https://plus.google.com/113200173329286634669/about), who has designed the wonderful Java Collections API while he was at Sun.
 Later he joined Google.
 And under his mentor-ship, Google Guava got wings and became even more well designed and effective API, useful for many situations and scenarios with an ever-growing feature list.

-I have been using Guava since more than 3 years now.
+I have been using Guava since more than 4 years now.
 I really like Guava for the various design patterns they implemented and the excellent thought process behind this wonderful library.<br>
 I ensure I add Guava dependency as the first thing to my Gradle or Maven build script for any new project.
 Guava makes Java code a lot more readable, clean, simple and elegant.
 Guava utilizes the Java generics very well.<br>

 Guava also helps to reduce the clutter / boiler-plate in the Java code.<br>